Brand Stories: The Evolution of StarbucksFebruary 24, 2015 - by Matt Cannon

 In 1971, Starbucks began selling coffee beans in Seattle’s Pike Place Market.
 The original black and white logo focused on the mermaid and the fact that Starbucks sells more than coffee.

 In 1986, Howard Schultz tried convincing Starbucks to add espresso drinks to the menu.
 They denied his idea, so he started his own company, called Il Giornale.
 Their original logo still serves as inspiration in Starbucks’ logo today.In 1987, the original owners of Starbucks decided to sell and Schultz took the opportunity while he had the chance.
 He purchased Starbucks for $3.8 million and transformed it into his ideal image, what he had just begun at Il Giornale.
 With the addition of handcrafted espresso beverages and melding of the two companies, Starbucks unveiled a cleaner, crisper image.
 This updated logo and brand redesign more clearly resembles the original Il Giornale logo.
 The Starbucks siren remained, but was cleaned up, made more contemporary, and featured in front of a black background, allowing it to jump to the forefront.
 The color scheme was also changed from brown to something closer to Il Giornale’s green.
 The name also changed from “Starbucks Coffee, Tea, and Spices” to “Starbucks Coffee”.In 1992, Starbucks decided to change the black outer strip of their logo to a green one, which began the change to a purely green color scheme.
+As we discussed in our articles about the effect of colors and emotions in package design, green is most commonly associated with growth and peace which emphasizes Starbuck’s mission statement to “inspire and nurture the human spirit.”
 At this time, the text, font, and logo were also drastically changed.
 The mermaid was updated, cropped, and repositioned so that only above the navel is displayed.

 In 2008, Starbucks attempted to take a leap into the future, but instead, fell further into the past.
 They inexplicably attempted to reimagine the original 1971 logo, possibly to appeal to the new hipster movement.
 The rebrand attempt failed with both designers and the public at large.
 The green logo, cups, and branding had become so familiar to the public that attempting a large, significant change like this was doomed from the start.